The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

 Secondly, and relatedly, alternative explanations for the redshift-distance relation—the main empirical clue for an expanding universe until the 1950s or even 1960s—existed (see Kragh, 2017).
 Promptly following the publication of Hubble’s paper, Zwicky (1929) “advocated thinking of the redshift as the result of an interaction between photons and intervening matter rather than cosmic expansion […]” (Kirshner, 2003, p.11).
 In a gravitational analogue of the Compton effect, light loses its energy (“gets fatigued”) through scattering on its journey from the source to the receiver.
 Zwicky indeed calculated a linear redshift-distance relation—effectively reproducing Hubble’s phenomenological law—but construed now as an energy dissipation.
 Several variants of the “tired light”-hypothesis have been suggested (see e.g. Kragh, 2019, sect.
 4.7).
 Admittedly, after WWII its popularity dwindled.
 Nonetheless, Kirshner (2003, p.11) concedes: “(t)he reality of cosmic expansion and the end of the ‘tired light’ has only recently [in the 90s and early 2000s!] been verified in a convincing way.”\footnote{For an assessment of an earlier verification---but still significantly after an expanding universe had already been elevated to the standard model in cosmology---see Norton (2023).}

-Lastly—\textbf{McArthur’s} account, a liberalised version of Hudson’s, amalgamated with structural realism: McArthur allowed, as will be recalled, for discoveries even prior to material demonstrations—provided the discoverer harnesses \emph{already well-confirmed theoretical} relations in deriving a base description of something not yet observed.
+Lastly—\textbf{McArthur’s} account, a liberalised version of Hudson’s, amalgamated with structural realism: McArthur allowed for discoveries even prior to material demonstrations—provided the discoverer harnesses \emph{already well-confirmed theoretical} relations in deriving a base description of something not yet observed.